Björn Borg: 1980 – French and fifth consecutive Wimbledon title

 In June, Borg overcame Gerulaitis, again in straight sets, for his fifth French Open title.
 Again, he did not drop a set during the tournament.

 Borg then won his fifth consecutive Wimbledon singles title, defeating McEnroe in a five-set final, often cited as the best Wimbledon final ever played.
 Having lost the opening set to an all-out McEnroe assault, Borg took the next two and had two championship points at 5–4 in the fourth.
 However, McEnroe averted disaster and went on to level the match in Wimbledon's most memorable tiebreaker, which McEnroe won 18–16.
 In the fourth-set tiebreak, McEnroe saved five match points, and Borg six set points, before McEnroe won the set.
 Björn served first to begin the 5th set and fell behind 0–30.
 Borg then won 19 straight points on serve in the deciding set and prevailed after 3 hours, 53 minutes.
 Borg himself commented years later that this was the first time that he was afraid that he would lose, as well as feeling that it was the beginning of the end of his dominance.

 In September, 1980 Borg reached the final of the U.S. Open for the third time, losing to John McEnroe in five sets in a match that cemented what had become the greatest contemporary rivalry, albeit short-lived, in men's tennis.

 He defeated McEnroe in the final of the 1980 Stockholm Open, and faced him one more time that year, in the round-robin portion of the year-end Masters, actually played in January 1981.
 With 19,103 fans in attendance, Borg won a deciding third-set tie-break for the second year in a row.
-Borg then defeated Ivan Lendl for his second Masters title.
+Borg defeated Ivan Lendl in the final for his second Masters title.
 Borg again finished the year at No. 1 in the ATP Point Rankings and was considered the No. 1 player in the world by most tennis authorities.